GriffithUniLibrary/research-data-management/content/2- Starting your RDM plan.md

 Processing and analysing data in the context of you data management plan is noting down the processes involved.

 #### How did you create your dataset?
-- via digitisation?
+- Was the data created via digitisation?
 - Did the data need to be transcribed or translated prior to analysis?
-- What systems did you use to check the validity of the data?
+- How did you check the validity of the data?
 - Did you clean your data?
 What tools did you use?
 - Does your data contain sensitive personal, cultural, financial or commercial information?
 - How did you anonymize or protect the data?